etha39995/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 import { init as initImageCaptioning } from './routes/image-captioning';
 import { init as initFunctionCalling } from './routes/function-calling';
 import { init as initFractalChat } from './routes/fractal-chat';
+import { init as initHelloWasm } from './routes/hello-wasm';
+import { init as initBabylonWfc } from './routes/babylon-wfc';

 const routes: Map<string, RouteHandler> = new Map();
 routes.set('/astar', initAstar);